DevMountain/ios-code-review-checklist/README.md

 4. Classes, properties, and methods follow proper naming conventions and style.
 5. Code is written by the student, not copied and pasted from solution branches.

-## Review

-Talk through each objective from the week's lessons.

-1. Have the student rate themselves (1-5 rating) on each objective.
-2. If the student rates themselves 3 or lower, work with them on the objective.
-3. If needed, reteach and provide resources or practice on poor objectives.
-4. Report the scores for each objective using the Objective Reporting Spreadsheet

 ## Set Goals

-1. Set goals for the student to work on outside of class.
-Goals should focus on student deficiencies first, then black diamond or advanced work.
+1. Set goals for the student.
+Focus on student deficiencies first, then black diamond or advanced work.
-2. If working on team or capstone project, review architecture and design.
+2. If working on team or capstone projects, review architecture, design, and progress on the project.

 ## Update Dashboard Score

-Update scores in your mentor dashboard.
+Update scores in the Dashboard.
 Please consider the following in your scores:

 1. Attendance in class
 2. Communication with you